brentp/somalier/README.md

 ```
 somalier relate --ped $pedigree extracted/*.somalier
 ```
-This will create text and interactive HTML output that's produced (similar to [peddy](https://github.com/brentp/peddy)) makes it fast and easy to detect mismatched samples and sample-swaps.
+This will create text and interactive HTML output (similar to [peddy](https://github.com/brentp/peddy)) that makes it fast and easy to detect mismatched samples and sample-swaps.

 Note that the `somalier relate` command runs extremely quickly (< 2 seconds for 600 samples) so it's possible to add/remove samples or adjust a pedigree file and re-run iteratively.